huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/Configuring the content/Tracking questionnaires.md

 - **Date** - The user selects a date, month, and year from a carousel of options.
 Use this option when asking for the patient’s date of birth or the dates of specific medical interventions.
 - **Duration** - The user selects from a carrousel of options to choose a time or a period of time/duration.
 - **Photo** - The user can upload a photo or a file in response to a question.
 - **Phone number** - The user is asked to select the country code and enter their phone number.
-Make sure to use this option instead of Text input when asking for a phone number as the app can verify it is valid based on the area code.
+Make sure to use this option instead of **Text input** when asking for a phone number as the app can verify it is valid based on the area code.
 - **Scale** - The scale option is useful if you want the patient to choose a value within a minimum and maximum range.
 They simply position the slider on a scale.
 - **Info page / Submission page** - These cards are already formatted to be used at the beginning and end of the questionnaire and don’t require any input from the patient, they are just there to inform.

-See how the different question types appear to patients in the Huma App.
+[See how the different question types](https://www.figma.com/file/2B0Y7wKLBeY37XTO5JF6cx/Configuration-template-visual-guide?node-id=180%3A890497) appear to patients in the Huma App.

 ### Adding Logic
 The **Logic** tab is where you can manage what happens when a user gives a particular response to one of your questions.
 For example, if they answer that they have a history of a certain condition, you may send them to a different part of the questionnaire compared to those who answer “no” to the same question.

 ![image](https://user-images.githubusercontent.com/110832367/183852637-2fcaca31-1b46-459b-99da-60bf7e4614c4.png)

-> If no logic is added, the user will move through each of the questions in order.
+> **INFO** If no logic is added, the user will move through each of the questions in order.

 The **Logic** section lists all the questions on your questionnaire with a link to **Add rule**.